iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

     .. note::

         Your module's ESC Index **is not** the same as its :ref:`Node ID <node_id_parameter>`.
 A Node ID is used to individually identify nodes connected to the
         DroneCAN bus.
-A module's ESC Index is used to dermine which command out of a received :ref:`RawCommand <dronecan_messages_raw_command>` should be applied as a module's throttle.
+A module's ESC Index is used to determine which command out of a received :ref:`RawCommand <dronecan_messages_raw_command>` should be applied as a module's throttle.

 #.
 When using my flight controller's motor testing feature (:ref:`PX4 testing <qgc_testing>` or :ref:`Ardupilot testing <test_with_ardupilot>`), the wrong module starts spinning